Updated: Aug 24, 2022

-But those who already owned slaves were permitted to keep them.
-In the ensuing 15 years, abolition was such a major and divisive issue that New Jersey was the very last northern state to outlaw it through a gradual process that began in 1804, freeing all black children born after July 4, 1804 — but only after they turned 21 (for females) or 25 (for males).
-In 1846 a second law was enacted that made the state’s remaining slaves (all elderly) “apprentices” for life.
-The 1860 census recorded 18 slaves in New Jersey – the only state in the north to still have them.
+But those who already enslaved people were permitted to keep them.
+In the ensuing 15 years, abolition was such a major and divisive issue that New Jersey was the very last northern state to outlaw it through a gradual process that began in 1804, freeing all Black children born after July 4, 1804 — but only after they turned 21 (for females) or 25 (for males).
+In 1846 a second law was enacted that made the state’s remaining enslaved people (all elderly) “apprentices” for life -- and still not free.
+The 1860 census recorded 18 enslaved people in New Jersey – the only state in the north to still have them.

-Abolitionism started to become a force for social and political change beginning in about 1830.
+Abolition of slavery started to become a focus of social and political change beginning in about 1830.
 It was strongly advocated in the southern half of the state, which was predominantly Quaker, and was resisted in the northern half of the state, populated by Dutch and English farmers and businessmen.

 New Jersey is associated with two of the leading figures in the Underground Railroad.
 Harriet Tubman, who escaped through the Underground Railroad from slavery on the eastern shore of Maryland, worked in Cape May during the summers from 1849 to 1852, and was responsible for guiding more than 300 slaves from Maryland to Ontario, Canada.
 Canada became a safe haven after Britain outlawed slavery in 1833.

-The free blacks and white people who helped the runaway slaves – with whispered signals or with shelter and food – put themselves in great danger.
+The free Blacks and white people who helped the freedom seekers – with whispered signals or with shelter and food – put themselves in great danger.
 The Fugitive Slave Act of 1850 gave the federal government responsibility for capturing escaped slaves, required their return, and punished those who aided or protected them with fines and imprisonment.
-(The U.S. Constitution prevented slaves from gaining their freedom by escaping to non-slave states.)
-Slave catchers were employed to bring back fugitives, and if they could not find those they were seeking, they would sometimes kidnap free blacks and allege that they were escaped slaves.
+(The U.S. Constitution prevented enslaved people from gaining their freedom by escaping to non-slave states.)
+Slave catchers were employed to bring back fugitives, and if they could not find those they were seeking, they would sometimes kidnap free Blacks and allege that they were escapees.